Squarelink-Inc/Squarelink-Docs/source/includes/_introduction.md

 Squarelink is the first access tool for blockchain apps and services that enables users to securely recover lost private keys.
 We'll walk you through integrating Squarelink into your app or DApp so your users can seamlessly interact with the blockchain.

-We offer standard OAuth 2.0 "Sign In" integrations along with a REST API for interacting with Squarelink user accounts as well as "Sign Tx" integrations to easily request transactions from a user.
+We offer standard OAuth 2.0 "Sign In" integrations along with a REST API for interacting with Squarelink user accounts.
+We also provide "Sign Tx" integrations to easily request transactions from a user.

 <aside class="warning">BETA DISCLAIMER</aside>